SilkGoldFish/Compilers-Principles/README.md

 2.YOU'VE INPUT AN ILLEGAL WORD<br>
 3.YOU'VE INPUT A WRONG WORD(STARTS WITH DIGITS)<br>

+## Spell Error
+1.ALL the spelling error of reserved word except 'odd' can be detected<br>

 ## Grammar Error
 1.RW 'PROGRAM' MISSES IN **&lt;PROG&gt;** ANALYZATION<br>
 2.AN ID MISSES IN **&lt;PROG&gt;** ANALYZATION<br>